MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v14-v25.md

     Sync-NAVApp -ServerInstance $NewBcServerInstance -Tenant $TenantId -Name "Application" -Version $NewBcVersion
     ```

-1. Synchronize the tenant with Microsoft and 3rd-party extensions.
+1. Synchronize the tenant with Microsoft and non-Microsoft extensions.

     For each extension, run the Sync-NAVApp cmdlet: